 Neither USERRA nor RSA 110-C:1 allow a Retirement System member who is called to serve in active duty the right to withdraw his or her member contributions.
 However, if a member terminates City employment before they are called to serve in active duty, they have the same rights to withdraw contributions as any other member.
-These rights are described on page 17 in the section entitled, "Refunds of Contributions".
+These rights are described in the section above entitled, "Refunds of Contributions" on page 17.